Artemev1986/java-filmorate/README.md

 # java-filmorate
 ## Description

-This repository contains the java-filmorate project.
-This is a simple service for determining movie ratings based on user likes.
+ This is a service for determining movie ratings based on user likes.

 The following commands are available in this service:
 1. To manage users:
 - Create a user;
 - Update user;
 - Add user to friends;